 If you’re hungry, exit the Peabody and cross Second Street to Huey’s Downtown , 77 S. Second St., home of juicy, award-winning hamburgers and delectable onion rings.
 And you can hone your skill at blowing frilled toothpicks through a straw and into the ceiling, an activity the management surprisingly encourages; your waiter will show you the best technique.
 On Sunday evenings Huey’s features live bands playing blues, rock and soul.
 Phone (901) 527-2700.

-If you want a taste of Memphis nightlife beyond the usual tourist haunts downtown, drive or catch a cab to midtown’s Cooper-Young District, an eclectic neighborhood popular with Memphians looking for innovative cuisine and cool, laidback hangouts closer at hand than the party dens of Beale Street.
+If you want a taste of Memphis nightlife beyond the usual tourist haunts downtown, drive or catch a cab to midtown’s Cooper-Young District, an eclectic neighborhood popular with Memphians looking for innovative cuisine and cool, laid-back hangouts.
 Celtic Crossing , 903 S. Cooper St., is one such gathering place, an Irish bar with a tree-shaded outdoor patio and live music on Sundays when weather permits.
 Phone (901) 274-5151.

-And just off the intersection of Cooper and Young that gives the district its name, Young Avenue Deli , 2119 Young Ave., brings local bands to its stage several nights a week.
-What’s more, the deli’s better-than-average pub fare includes several vegetarian options as well as tasty beer batter fried pickles and homemade french fries.
+Just off the intersection of Cooper and Young, Young Avenue Deli , 2119 Young Ave., brings local bands to its stage several nights a week.
+What’s more, the deli’s above-average pub fare includes several vegetarian options as well as tasty beer batter fried pickles and homemade french fries.
 The deli’s combination of good food, a large beer selection and live alternative rock, pop and country music is a winning one.
 Phone (901) 278-0034.

-Not long ago another exciting nightlife option appeared on the southern horizon when rural Tunica County, Miss., transformed itself virtually overnight into a 24-hour, Las Vegas-style gambling mecca.
-Less than an hour south of Memphis, the huge casino resorts along the Mississippi River boast headline entertainment, live music and comedy acts along with all the slot machines and poker, blackjack, roulette and craps tables you’d find on the Vegas Strip.
+Less than an hour south of Memphis in Tunica, Mississippi, huge casino resorts along the Mississippi River boast headline entertainment, live music and comedy acts along with all the slot machines and poker, blackjack, roulette and craps tables you’d find on the Vegas Strip.
 Phone the Tunica Convention & Visitors Bureau, (662) 363-3800 or (888) 488-6422.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.